 The New Salerno Costa d’Amalfi Airport

-Does Salerno have an airport?
-A lot of visitors are unaware that there are in fact two airports serving Salerno and the region of Campania.
-Naples International Airport, also called Naples Capodichino Airport, operates flights worldwide and the smaller Salerno Costa d’Amalfi Airport.
-Over the years, there have been articles in the travel press referring to Salerno’s Costa d’Amalfi Airport and the expansion of this well-positioned but not so well-served airport in Campania.
+Many visitors are unaware that there are, in fact, two airports serving Salerno and the region of Campania: Naples International Airport, called Naples Capodichino Airport, which operates flights worldwide, and the smaller Salerno Costa d’Amalfi Airport.

 plane on runway in front of crossing against sunset